-If the battery becomes discharged or does not have enough power to start the engine, use jumper cables and the following procedure to jump-start the engine.
+If the batteries become discharged or do not have enough power to start the engine, use jumper cables and the following procedure to jump-start the engine.
 Remote battery connectors are located at the rear of the loader.

 The only safe method for jump-starting a discharged battery is for two people to perform the following procedure.
 The second person removes the jumper cables so that the operator does not have to leave the operator's compartment with the engine running.